dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 ```

 The key element of this code is the new `SendGreetingMail` method, invoked by the `Greet` handler.
-For the sake of simplicity, we use a public API generating UUIDs.
-[Communicators](../tutorials/communicator-tutorial) are key in building reliable DBOS workflows, as we will see next.
+For simplicity, we print the email instead of sending it.

-### Composing reliable workflows
+### Composing Reliable orkflows

 :::info what you will learn
-Compose operations in DBOS workflows to obtain exactly once guarantees.
+How to compose operations in DBOS workflows to obtain exactly once guarantees.
 :::

-We want to ensure a physical note is mailed only once even when we need to retry the action after a transient failure.
+To avoid spamming our friends, we want to make sure the email is only sent once if we retry it after a transient failure.
 DBOS provide a [Workflow](../tutorials/workflow-tutorial.md) abstraction to help you do exactly that.
 Workflows let you compose DBOS operations and do the heavy lifting to provide reliabity guarantees.
-Let us rewrite the code:
+To see them in action, add this code to `src/operations.ts`:

 ```javascript
 import {